Almost uniform domains and Poincar\'e inequalities: Application: Generalized Sierpi nski sponges and uniform domains

 as $y \to x$.
 By a result of Keith \cite[Theorem 2.7]{keithdiff}, the components $\varphi^j_k$ of each $\varphi^j$ can be chosen to be distance functions of the form

 for some $x^j_k \in S^j_{\nseq}$.
 Each is (classically) differentiable everywhere except at $x^j_k$, so each $D^jf(x)$ can be replaced with the vectorfield

+where $\nabla \varphi^j$ is the $d\times m_j$ matrix whose columns are the gradients of the components.
 In other words, each $f$ is $\mu$-a.e.\ differentiable with respect to the linear coordinate functions $x_j$ as well as the generalized ``coordinates'' $\varphi^j$.
 Thus, for every $U_i$ the chart $\phi^j$ can be chosen using a subset of the coordinates.
-Since on every positive $\mu$-measured subset of $S_\nseq$ the coordinates $x_j$ are linearly independent on $S_\nseq$, then we need all the coordinates and $\phi^j(x)=x$.
-The result of DePhillipis-Rindler \cite{philiprindler}, which proves a conjecture of Cheeger, ensures that $\phi^j(S^j_\nseq)=S^j_\nseq$ has positive Lebesgue measure. \end{proof}
+Since on every positive $\mu$-measured subset of $S_\nseq$ the coordinates $x_j$ are linearly independent on $S_\nseq$, then we need all the coordinates and we can chooose the charts as $\phi^j(x)=x$.
+The result of De Philippis, Rindler and Marchese \cite{philiprindler}, which proves a conjecture of Cheeger, ensures that $\phi^j(S^j_\nseq)=S^j_\nseq$ has positive Lebesgue measure. \end{proof}

 As we will see, the equivalence of Conditions (1)--(3) is a special case of Theorem \ref{thm:PIthm}.
 We begin with checking properties of the Lebesgue measure $\lambda$ restricted to $S_{\nseq}$.

 \begin{lemma}[Basic volume estimate] Let $T \in \mathcal{T}_{\nseq,k}$, then